TBA Law Blog

 News Type: BPR Actions

-The Tennessee Supreme Court on March 22 suspended 20 attorneys for failure to pay the annual registration fee; 12 of them also failed to file proof that client funds are held in an IOLTA-compliant account.
+The Tennessee Supreme Court on Nov.
+21 suspended 18 attorneys for failure to pay the annual registration fee, 12 of whom also failed to file proof that client funds are held in an IOLTA-compliant account.
 View the fee suspension order and IOLTA suspension order.
-See the list of all lawyers suspended and reinstated for fee and IOLTA violations in 2024 or access all administrative suspensions dating back to 2005.
+Lawyers reinstated in the last month include two suspended this year, one suspended in 2021, one suspended in 2020 and one suspended in 2019.
+Access all administrative suspensions dating back to 2005.

 News Type: BPR Actions